 Advocacy in Everyday Life

-Advocacy on the everyday level is often about simply educating people about autism spectrum disorder (ADS), a disorder most people don’t understand.
+Advocacy on the everyday level is often about simply educating people about Asperger Syndrome, a disorder most people don’t understand.
 It is repeatedly explaining the same things to every new person entering the child’s life.

 “Jonathan is not being willful, selfish and disobedient: these behaviors are a result of his disorder.”